Cross-Domain Document Layout Analysis Using Document Style Guide: Experiments

 \subsection{Ablation Study}

-We have conducted a series of comparative experiments on the benchmark dataset to verify the effectiveness of the proposed approach.
+We conducted a series of comparative experiments using a benchmark dataset to verify the effectiveness of the proposed approach.

-\textbf{Document Layout Generator \& Document Elements Decorator} We show some document layout examples generated using DLG and DED in Fig.~\ref{F_Ab}.
-From the displayed examples, we can see that the DLG and DED components can perform well.
-In addition, we have added a fault-tolerant mechanism to make our components have strong robustness, so our components can handle all unexpected situations encountered (for 6000 document layouts).
-In order to ensure processing time, we also designed a multi-threaded processing method.
+\textbf{Document Layout Generator \& Document Elements Decorator} In Fig.~\ref{F_Ab}, we present several examples of document layouts generated using DLG and DED.
+These examples demonstrate the adequate performance of the DLG and DED components.
+Furthermore, we implemented a fault-tolerant mechanism to endow our components with robustness, enabling them to handle unexpected situations that may arise (across 6000 document layouts).
+To optimize the processing time, we devised a multithreaded processing approach.

-\textbf{Document Style Discriminator for Quality Assessment.} We show the low-quality and high-quality samples identified by DSD in the first and second rows of Fig.~\ref{F_Ab}.
-Observe Fig.~\ref{F_Ab}, we can find the layout of the high-quality samples is more rich and reasonable than the low-quality layout samples.
-In addition, observations in Table~\ref{T_CS}, Table~\ref{T_DSSE} and Table~\ref{T_CDSSE}, we find that using quality assessment models is significantly better than using directly generated sample training models, although the amount of data used for quality assessment is less than the amount of data directly generated.
-So it can be proved that the effect of the DSD module we used for quality assessment is significant.
+\textbf{Document Style Discriminator for Quality Assessment.} In Fig.\ref{F_Ab}, the first and second rows display samples classified as low-quality and high-quality by DSD.
+Upon examining the images, it is evident that the high-quality samples exhibit more coherence and rational layout arrangements than their low-quality counterparts.
+Moreover, the results observed in Tables \ref{T_CS}, ~\ref{T_DSSE}, and ~\ref{T_CDSSE} further validate these findings.
+Despite using a smaller dataset for quality assessment compared to the directly generated samples, we noted that employing quality assessment models yields significantly improved results.
+This underscores the significant impact of the DSD module that was employed for quality assessment.

-\textbf{Document Style Discriminator for Cross-domain Document Style Guidance.} We show examples of implementing document cross-domain style guidance in the third and fourth lines in Fig.~\ref{F_Ab}.
-Most of the samples using CS-150 for cross-domain guidance are academic style.
-The sample that uses DSSE-200 to conduct cross-domain guidance has the richest style.
-Most of the samples that use CDSSE for cross-domain guidance are magazine style, but there are also some open-table samples in the data that have been selected.
-In Table~\ref{T_CS}, Table~\ref{T_DSSE} and Table~\ref{T_CDSSE}, it can be observed that the results of using document style cross-domain guidance are significantly better than the results obtained by the previous two methods.
+\textbf{Document Style Discriminator for Cross-domain Document Style Guidance.} In Fig.~\ref{F_Ab}, we illustrate examples of the implementation of document cross-domain style guidance in the third and fourth rows.
+Notably, the samples employing CS-150 for cross-domain guidance predominantly exhibited an academic style and DSSE-200 for the cross-domain guidance results in the widest variety of styles, whereas the samples using CDSSE primarily adopted a magazine layout.
+Furthermore, the samples from the open table category were selected from the dataset.
+Upon evaluating the results presented in Tables ~\ref{T_CS}, ~\ref{T_DSSE}, and ~\ref{T_CDSSE}, it was apparent that the outcomes achieved through document-style cross-domain guidance surpassed those obtained using the other two methods in terms of quality and effectiveness.